l-o-b-s-t-e-r/which-one-android/README.md

 Download this repository, import to Android Studio, let Gradle to configurate project.
 Run.

-To run app using *localhost* you need:
+To run app with local server you need:

 1. Run server on your local machine ([for more details](https://github.com/l-o-b-s-t-e-r/which-one-server))